wysinglogo

 Residencies

-Wysing offers international residencies that support artists to make ambitious new work and explore new ways of working.
-Residencies are grouped into ‘environments’ the themes of which have emerged from ongoing artistic enquiry focusing on Wysing’s position at the geographic margins of two major cities, Cambridge and London, and its origins as a space for artistic experimentation and innovation.
+Wysing offers international residencies that support artists to make new work, explore new ways of working and make new collaborations.
+Residencies have emerged from ongoing artistic enquiry focusing on Wysing’s position at the geographic margins of two major cities, Cambridge and London, and its origins as a space for artistic experimentation and innovation.

 Retreats